dcolcott/aws-amplify-sagemaker-inference-client/README.md

 Record this URL.

 **Note:** This command can take some time.
-It will create a S3 bucket with a secure Amazon CloudFront distribution to publicly host the client side.
+It will create an S3 bucket with a secure CloudFront distribution to publicly host the client side application.
 For the backend, AWS Amplify will create and deploy the Lambda and create an Amazon API gateway and configure the required integrations between the them.

 ## Accessing the Web Application.
 On completion of the above sections, the web client will be hosted at an Amazon CloudFront URL that was shown in the previous output.
 If you missed it just enter `amplify status` and look for the CloudFront distribution URL again.

 **Open the Amazon CloudFront URL in a browser and enter into the UI:**
-1. The name of the Amazon SageMaker Endpoint to send the image for inference too,
+1. The name of the Amazon SageMaker Endpoint to send the image for inference,
 1. The AWS region the Endpoint is hosted,
 1. Add the inference labels (these are just for display),
 1. Select an image to send for inference and
 1. Click ‘Submit Inference’

-In out case we are sending the inference against a model trained to detect the rear of cars and other vehicles.
+In our case we are sending the inference against a model trained to detect the rear of cars and other vehicles.
 * The Endpoint name is: **aws-vehicle-detect**,
 * The labels trained against were: **‘car’ and ‘van’**,
 * The Endpoint is hosted in: **US-EAST-1**